jangrundl321/personal-website/index.md

 - Technology & society, AI governance, digital responsibility
 - Education, accessibility, and social good

-I like AI—but I like it even more when it genuinely helps people (and other living beings).
+I like AI, but I like it even more when it genuinely helps people (and other living beings).

 ---